dart-lang/language/working/modules/feature-specification.md

     directly construct anything internally if it wouldn't cause a problem to do so, even an interface or an abstract class.* **TODO: Even a mixin?**

-*   The usual restrictions on mixing and extending classes: You can't mix in a class unless it has a default constructor.
-You can't extend a class that has only factory constructors.
-No inheritance cycles, etc.
+*   It is a compile-time error to extend a type that has at least one factory constructor and no generative constructors.

-    **TODO: Fill this in more precisely.**
+*   It is a compile-time error to mix in a type that explicitly declares a generative constructor or has a superclass other than `Object`.

 The rules for using types *outside* of their module are based on the capabilities the type explicitly provides: